main index Narrative

 Effort Values actually have a justification in-game.

 A recurring theme with the protagonists of the main games is that they're all incredibly talented trainers, and it's almost always said by someone that the reason they're so talented is that they show love and kindness to their Mons.
 My theory is that in-game, this manifests as Effort Values (a gameplay mechanic that increases your mons' stats based on the mons they defeat in battle); basically, all of the main game protagonists have a latent psychic ability that forges an incredible bond between them and their mons, which increases the mons' power by absorbing it from the mons they defeat.
-I don't believe any NPC mons have any Effort Values (or if the games are even coded to have E Vs for wild and NPC mons), hence why you can pretty much plow through most non-Gym Leader trainers.
+I don't believe any NPC mons have any Effort Values (or if the games are even coded to have EVs for wild and NPC mons), hence why you can pretty much plow through most non-Gym Leader trainers.

 Legendary Pokemon don't have an egg group because they are still babies.

-Mew is the ancestor of Pokemon, it predates every Pokemon introduced so far, even the one who shaped the world into its current mold.
+Mew is the ancestor of Pokemon; it predates every Pokemon introduced so far, even the one who shaped the world into its current mold.
 The physics of the world were either not yet in place or Pokemon were not able to survive in them, so they sent the egg of Arceus, who either created the setting or shaped a previous world into the current one.
 It was bred to do it.

 Arceus has the highest stat total of any Pokemon right now but Mew has a stat total is not too far off and is a fetus.
 It is still growing and its adult form will undoubtedly surpass Arceus's current strength.
 Arceus itself being in the "no eggs" group is also a baby, just a more developed one and so is every other "no egg" legendary Pokemon.
-Maybe Mew is longer lived than the rest, maybe the other just mature faster, or in Mewtwo's case, were artificially forced to mature faster but each and every legendary in the no eggs group is still a child waiting for puberty to kick in.
+Maybe Mew is longer lived than the rest, maybe the others just mature faster, or in Mewtwo's case, were artificially forced to mature faster but each and every legendary in the no eggs group is still a child waiting for puberty to kick in.

 Pokemon can breed all over the place because they are all one hyper adaptive genus full of compatible species and subspecies.
-Most legendary Pokemon are simply stronger, slower growing. less fertile species in this genus who have evolved to ensure the more rapid breeding but more fragile species continue to survive and thrive.
-Because evolution is random there are few hiccups like Giratina but then, most irresponsible children grow into responsible adults.
-When they reach adulthood, legendary Pokemon expand their horizons, some already did before Mew and Arceus were born.
-Alternatively, Mew and Arceus really are among the first but will still mature into cosmic entities and give birth to a new generation that will repeat the process.
+Most legendary Pokemon are simply stronger, slower growing, less fertile species in this genus who have evolved to ensure the more rapid breeding but more fragile species continue to survive and thrive.
+Because evolution is random, there are few hiccups (like Giratina), but then, most irresponsible children grow into responsible adults.
+When they reach adulthood, legendary Pokemon expand their horizons; some already did before Mew and Arceus were born.
+Alternatively, Mew and Arceus really are among the first, but will still mature into cosmic entities and give birth to a new generation that will repeat the process.
 It would be a fitting end to the franchise should the day come.

 Pokemon are the product of a weapons development project...from another franchise.